eloigrndl/softsec_lab1/lab0x01/reports/bugs found/bug_solid_1.md

 # BUG-0
 ## Category
-Unchecked return code from system call
+Memory leak

 ## Description

-In normal behavior, there is a memory leak as the `palette`varaible is never freed.
+In normal behavior, there is a memory leak as the `palette` variable is never freed.

 ## Affected Lines in the original program
 In `solid.c:16`